reactome-pwp/diagram-exporter/src/main/java/org/reactome/server/tools/diagram/exporter/sbgn/README.md

 Exports reactions and pathways to Systems Biology Graphical Notation ([SBGN](http://sbgn.github.io/sbgn/)).

-Diagrams are generated using the diagram source files, so you may notice small differences with Pathway Browser.
-With the raster exporter you can generate High Definition images up to 100 megapixels.
-When an EHLD source is available
-Images are generated from the EHLD if it is available.

 ## Exporting a Diagram object to SGBN

 This exporter assumes that an instance of the Diagram interface is provided with the layout of either a pathway or a reaction.